auth0/auth0-spa-js/DEVELOPMENT.md

 ### Integration tests

 Integration tests can be run through [Cypress](https://www.cypress.io/) to perform integration testing using the SDK and Auth0.
-You will need to supply the password for the user used in the integration tests using an environment variable.

 To run these, use: